LSWR O2 class

 The LSWR O2 class is a class of 0-4-4T steam locomotive designed for the London and South Western Railway by William Adams.
 Sixty were constructed during the late nineteenth century.
 They were also the last steam engines to work on the Isle of Wight, with the final two being withdrawn in 1967.
+One has been preserved and is operational.

 Background

 Adams was presented with the problem of a greatly increasing volume of commuter traffic experienced with the suburbanisation of London during the 1880s.
 This was exacerbated by the fact that there were few locomotive classes in the LSWR stable that could undertake commuter traffic at the desired level of efficiency.
 The LSWR therefore required a locomotive with attributes of power and compactness, with a small wheel size to gain acceleration on intensive timetables.
 Adams settled upon the 0-4-4T wheel arrangement to provide the basis of what was to become the O2 Class.

 Construction history

-The second of William Adam's 0-4-4 designs, the O2 Class was a development of his previous T1 class of 1888.
+The second of William Adams' 0-4-4T designs, the O2 class was a development of his previous T1 class of 1888.
 The brief behind the design was to create a locomotive capable of mixed-traffic operations, a characteristic dictated by the relatively small wheel diameter and smaller cylinders, effectively to replace the obsolete Beattie 0298 Class.
 As a result, a compact locomotive with high route availability was produced, a factor that would be essential during the later career of the class.

-Production began in 1889, with the first 20 being constructed at the LSWR's Nine Elms works.
+Production began in 1889, with the first 20 being constructed at the LSWR's Nine Elms Locomotive Works.
 The success of the locomotive ensured that a second batch of 30 locomotives was ordered the next year.
 A final batch of ten was constructed by 1895.